AdaptiveConsulting/ReactiveTraderCloud/src/client/__tests__/ui/README.md

 It is a behavior-driven development framework for testing JavaScript code.
 It is an independent framework having clean and obvious syntax.
 So, ultimately it helps any end user or non-technical person to write test cases with simple and understandable manner.
 Jasmine is compatible with Protractor due to which all resources that are extracted from browsers can be used to make tests as promises.
 Those promises are resolved internally by using the “expect” command from Jasmine.

-8.  npm install jasmine --save-dev
+8.  npm install jasmine

 ## Jasmine Spec Reporter:

 The jasmine-spec-reporter can be used to enhance your Protractor tests execution report.
 Install jasmine-spec-reporter via npm:

-9.  npm install jasmine-spec-reporter --save-dev
+9.  npm install jasmine-spec-reporter